 Q: How many days are in our yearly school calendar?

-A: We have 175 instructional days and 12 teacher professional development/in-service days in our school calendar.
+A: We have at least 173 instructional days and 11 teacher professional development/in-service days in our school calendar in addition to paid holidays.

 Q: How many days are we required to have in our school calendar?